NappingPiglet/dicecloud-v2-guide/documentation-for-properties/item.md

 ### Equipped

 Is this item currently being worn or otherwise in a position from which it can be immediately used?
-If this is false, then the item must be equipped before any of its children become active.
+If this is false, then the item's children will be inactive until the item is equipped.

 ### Name